ehForwarderBot/efb-telegram-master/readme_translations/it_IT.mo.rst

    Mode: [Linked]
    Other: <Python Dictionary String>

-Catatan: Type can be either “User” or “Group”Other is the vendor specific information provided by slave channels.
+Nota: Type can be either “User” or “Group”Other is the vendor specific information provided by slave channels.
 Format of such information is specified in their documentations respectively.

 Examples: